eightyfive/laravel-exodus/README.md

 Special column types are the "sugar" methods provided by Laravel for a better developer experience: `id()`, `timestamps()`, `softDeletes()`, `rememberToken()`, etc...

-Since these column types dont need a column name (name is in convention), just specify `true` as their value:
+Since these column types don't have a column name (name is in the convention), just specify `true` as their value:

 ```yaml
 my_table: